rutikretwade1212/Road-map-for-Data-Science/README.md

-# Define the roadmap content as a string

 # 🚀 Data Scientist Roadmap 2024

 A **Data Scientist roadmap** is your guide to building a career in data science, from mastering fundamentals to handling advanced machine learning algorithms.
 Whether you're a beginner or looking to advance your skills, this roadmap is designed to provide structure and key learning milestones.